uwescience/sqlshare-pythonclient/README.md

 The remainder of this document provides some additional details.

-# The source code

-The SQL Share Python API and clients are under src/python/sqlshare/ in the SVN repository and have following structure.

-    sqlshare/ : the directory contains the Python module code tools/
-          fetchdata.py   : download a dataset or the answer to a SQL query multiupload.py : upload multiple CSV files
-          permissions.py : manage ACL of SQL share datasets

-# Setup
+# Setup Instructions
 ## Download the code

+### Option 1: Download the raw source code
 The SQLShare Python API code is stored on GitHub.
+To check it out, use `git`.

         git clone git://github.com/uwescience/sqlshare-pythonclient.git

+Now switch to the directory containing the code for further steps.

+        cd sqlshare-pythonclient

+### Option 2: Download a zip file of the source

+You can download a zip of the code from [this link](https://github.com/uwescience/sqlshare-pythonclient/archive/master.zip).
+After unzipping it, open a command-line terminal in the newly unzipped directory `sqlshare-pythonclient-master`.

+For example, if the file unzipped to your `Downloads` directory on OS X:

+        cd ~/Downloads/sqlshare-pythonclient-master

 ## Install the SQLShare Python library

 To use the Python API, you need to either 1) install the module as a Python library or 2) add the directory that contains the Python module to the `PYTHONPATH` environment variable.

+### Option 1: Install the Python module system-wide

-1. To install as a Python module, use `python setup.py` just like you install other 3rd party modules.
+To install as a Python module, use `python setup.py` just like you install other 3rd party modules.

         python setup.py install

 If the above does not work, you may need to use `sudo python setup.py install` to install the code as a user with the right to modify system files.

-2. Otherwise, add the path to the Python code to the `PYTHONPATH` environment variable.
+### Option 2.
+Put the Python module in your `PYTHONPATH` environment variable.

-   From the cloned `sqlshare-pythonclient` directory:
+From the cloned `sqlshare-pythonclient` or unzipped `sqlshare-pythonclient-master` directory:

         export PYTHONPATH=$PYTHONPATH:`pwd`

+You will need this command to be run every time you open a terminal.
+The way to do this in an OS X/Linux environment is to install this command in your `profile` file.
+For example, on OS X, you need to put this line in the file `$HOME/.bash_profile`.

+        echo 'export PYTHONPATH=$PYTHONPATH:`pwd`' >> ~/.bash_profile

 ## Configuring your SQLShare API Key